phsimo/MaxHeap/README.md

 ## Implementation
 At the heart of the heap class reside four methods:

-1. heapify: The core method of the class that checks and maintains the proper structure of the max-heap starting from the elemement specified by "index"
+1. heapify: The core method of the class that checks and maintains the proper structure of the max-heap starting from the element specified by "index"

  ```java
  private void heapify(int index){